88 Comments

 How to make an appointment for the Ficha de Canje on the Interpol website.

-Now enter your current address in Peru, best exactly as on the "recibo" (water or electricity bill) you should bring with you (see requirements below).
+Now enter your current address in Peru, best exactly as on the "recibo" (water or electricity bill) you should bring with you just to make sure you have it in case the Interpol officer is asking for it.

-• Distrito (District): Enter the district; for example: Miraflores, Cusco, El Porvenir, Las Piedras, ...)
+• Distrito (District): Enter the district; for example: Miraflores, Cusco, El Porvenir, Las Piedras, Huarmey ...)

 • Urbanizacion (Urbanization): This field isn't obligatory.
 You can enter here the area or housing development where you live.